poplatek/payment-methods-book/mobile-app-features/README.md

 #### Search

+- Search for companies, people, ... in app to pick them as payment targets

+#### Location

 - Location sensing and ability to offer nearby companies to the app as payment targets
-- Search for companies, people, ... in app to pick them as payment targets
+- Can use the app even if abroad

 ### Payment thresholds